 Fortunately for many, that took out finance to purchase their timeshares, will find themselves able to make a claim.
 A successful application will result in having the money returned and also awarded compensation.
 If the timeshare wasn’t used in particular years, it is also possible to claim back a maintenance fees refund.
 This maintenance fee refund is based upon a fair usage policy by the Financial Ombudsman service.

 If you own floating timeshare and would to cancel your maintenance fees and check to see if you qualify for a claim, then get in touch.
-The Financial Conduct Authority regulates us; as such, we operate on a No win No Fee basis.
+The Financial Conduct Authority regulates us.